haosulab/ManiSkill/README.md

 Please refer our [documentation](https://haosulab.github.io/ManiSkill2) to learn more information.

-We invite you to participate in the associated [ManiSkill 2022 challenge](https://sapien.ucsd.edu/challenges/maniskill/2022/) where the top teams will be awarded prizes.
+We invite you to participate in the associated [ManiSkill2 challenge](https://sapien.ucsd.edu/challenges/maniskill/2022/) where the top teams will be awarded prizes.

 **Table of Contents**